dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 configuration.
 The OS is configured declaratively by writing config files, instead of changing the system in an iterative way.
-I've used both _apt_ and _pacman_ _Linux_ distros before and experienced problems regarding software dependencies and malfunctioning packages every now and then with them.
-I guess _NixOS_ will have some hurdles for me as well, but I'm more willing to dive into those, since whatever I do to mitigate those will be documented and version controlled in my system configuration and won't come back to haunt me
+I've used both _apt_ and _pacman_ _Linux_ distros before and experienced problems regarding software dependencies and malfunctioning packages now and then with them.
+Probably _NixOS_ will have some hurdles for me as well, but I'm more willing to dive into those, since whatever I do to mitigate those will be documented and version controlled in my system configuration and won't come back to haunt me